Super Mario CultureFly Collector Box Review

 CultureFly surprised Nintendo fans last year by releasing the Super Nintendo Collector’s Set.
 It included a temperature changing Game Boy mug, collectible coin, Nintendo cartridge coasters, Game Boy notebook, Super Nintendo console backpack, plush NES controller, and a fashionable mystery item.

 I’m guessing that the reception went over quite well for this collectible box, because not long after they followed it up with the Super Mario Collector’s Set.
-Although, this time I feel that CultureFly definitely stepped up their game with the quality of the contents inside.
+This time, however, I feel that CultureFly stepped up their game with the quality of contents inside.

 The Box Aesthetics